ovidiuborze22/Library-Management-Application/README.md

 ## Requirements

-The Library Management System offers a robust set of features to enhance user experience and library management:
+The Library Management System offers a robust set of features to enhance the user experience and library management:

-- **Basic Authentication**: Users have the ability to register for an account, and can log in and log out of the system.
+- **Basic Authentication**: Users have the ability to register for an account and can log in and log out of the system.
 - **Book Listing**: The application lists all books in the database, complete with images (if available), titles, and descriptions.
 - **Book Filtering**: Users can filter books by those available for borrowing, books due to be returned today, and books currently on loan.
-Loaned books include details of the expected return date and borrower's information (first name, last name, email address).
+Loaned books include details of the expected return date and the borrower's information (first name, last name, email address).
 - **Borrowing Books**: Upon borrowing a book, users are shown the expected return date for the book.

 ## Tools Used